-For those that want an everyday bag that is not only stylish but also the perfect size, Urth have recently released a new carry collection with everything you’ll ever need!
+For those that want an everyday bag that is not only stylish but also the perfect size, Urth has recently released a new carry collection with everything you’ll ever need!
 They are ethically made from 70% recycled materials, feature durable aluminium hardware and YKK zips that will last a lifetime, and 5 trees are planted with every purchase too.

-For those that prefer a cross body, shoulder, or satchel style, Ethnotek are incredible.
+For those that prefer a cross-body, shoulder, or satchel style, Ethnotek are incredible.